HNK Solicitors HNK Solicitors

 If you believe the police treated you differently based on your gender, or any other protected characteristic, you have the right to take further action against them.
 You can make a complaint directly to the police force involved within 12 months of the incident.
 Following an investigation, disciplinary action may be taken against the officer, and systematic changes may be implemented at the force in hopes of eliminating that kind of behaviour.
 However, a complaint will not result in any compensation being awarded to you.

 Alternatively, you can make a civil action claim against the police within six months, and if you are successful, you may receive compensation.
-You will need a solicitor to help you with your claim.
+You will need a solicitor to help you with your claim

 HNK Solicitors can help you with your civil action claim against the police